Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor $\lambda$-(BETS)$_2$GaCl$_4$

 The organic conductor $\lambda$-(BETS)$_2$GaCl$_4$, where BETS stands for bis(ethylenedithio)tetraselenafulvalene, exhibits metallic behavior at ambient pressure and undergoes a superconducting transition at approximately 5.5~K upon cooling~\cite{H_Kobayashi1993, A_Kobayashi1993}.
-Various experimental studies have reported the presence of anisotropic superconductivity~(SC) in this material~\cite{Tanatar1999, Yasuzuka2014, Imajo2016, Imajo2019, Kobayashi2020_d-wave_NMR, Dita2021}, a finding is further supported by a theoretical work~\cite{Aizawa2018}.
-Furthermore, the Fulde–Ferrell–Larkin–Ovchinnikov superconducting state has been suggested near the upper critical field by several experiments~\cite{Tanatar2002, Coniglio2011, Uji2015, Imajo2021}.
+Various experimental studies have reported the presence of anisotropic superconductivity~(SC) in this material~\cite{Tanatar1999, Yasuzuka2014, Imajo2016, Imajo2019, Kobayashi2020_d-wave_NMR, Dita2021}, which has also been further supported by a theoretical investigation~\cite{Aizawa2018}.
+Furthermore, several studies have suggested that the Fulde–Ferrell–Larkin–Ovchinnikov superconducting state arises near the upper critical field~\cite{Tanatar2002, Coniglio2011, Uji2015, Imajo2021}.